I recently started playing with essential oils to see if I could create my own DIY facial moisturizer at home. Why?

 2) Add about 3 - 5 drops of the oil blend to your fingertips or palms.
 Rub your hands together and gently dab onto your face until the oil is absorbed.

 I hope you love this DIY facial moisturizer with essential oils as much as I do!
-If you’re like me and don’t want harmful chemicals on your skin or in your home, then join us in the FREE 10 Day Chemical Freedom Challenge here!
+If you're like me and don't want harmful chemicals on your skin or in your home, then try this DIY facial moisturizer and let me know what you think below!

 - 1 oz glass bottle ideally a dark color like blue or brown to protect against light